UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: METHOD

 \textbf{Early Termination and Reference State Initialization.} In the early stage of training, the agent is prone to falling, resulting in the collection of invalid data that hinders effective learning.
 To address this issue, we follow prior works~\cite{Peng_2018, luo2023perpetualhumanoidcontrolrealtime} and introduce two early termination conditions: 1) orientation: the projected gravity on x or y axis exceeds 0.8; 2) tracking tolerance: the average link distance between the robot and reference motions is further than 0.5m.
 Proper task initialization is also crucial for RL training.
 We employ the Reference State Initialization~\cite{Peng_2018, he2025asapaligningsimulationrealworld} framework, where the starting point of the reference motion is randomly sampled for the policy to track.
 The robot's initial state, including the root position, orientation, linear and angular velocities, as well as joint positions and velocities, is then derived from the corresponding reference pose.
 This initialization strategy substantially enhances motion tracking training by enabling the policy to learn different motions phases in parallel, rather being constrained to a sequential learning process.

-\textbf{Domain Randomization.} Domain randomization has been proved to be a critical source of robustness and generalization for successful sim-to-real transfer~\cite{cheng2024expressivewholebodycontrolhumanoid, he2024learninghumantohumanoidrealtimewholebody, he2024omnih2ouniversaldexteroushumantohumanoid}.
-Existing domain randomization terms can be broadly categorized into two classes: asset property randomization and environmental dynamic randomization.
-Asset property randomization, focusing on parameters such as friction coefficients, center of mass offsets, and link masses, aims to prevent the policy from overfitting to a specific asset configuration.
-In contrast, environmental dynamic randomization, focusing on PD gains, applied torques, or other external perturbations (e.g., pushing the robot), introduces dynamic variations to simulate the environmental uncertainties encountered during real-world deployment.
-While previous works typically apply both forms of randomization concurrently throughout training, we propose decoupling them to better balance the tradeoff between motion tracking expressiveness and robustness.
-Hence, in the first stage, we exclusively randomize asset properties to maximize the policy's ability to accurately track diverse motions.
-This approach not only builds an upper bound for subsequent policies but also yields a proxy agent capable of generating high-quality action signals in simulators.
+\textbf{Domain Randomization.} Domain randomization is a key technique for improving sim-to-real robustness~\cite{cheng2024expressivewholebodycontrolhumanoid, he2024learninghumantohumanoidrealtimewholebody, he2024omnih2ouniversaldexteroushumantohumanoid}.
+Existing strategies generally fall into two categories: asset property randomization and environmental dynamics randomization.
+The former modifies physical parameters such as friction, center of mass, and link mass to prevent overfitting to a specific asset configuration.
+The latter perturbs dynamic elements such as PD gains, torque noise, or external forces to simulate real-world uncertainty.
+While prior work often applies both types concurrently, we decouple them to better balance tracking expressiveness and robustness.
+In the first stage, we randomize only asset properties, allowing the teacher policy to focus on high-fidelity motion tracking.
+This design provides a strong performance upper bound and serves as a proxy agent for generating high-quality reference actions.